jimmyfyx/undergraduate/README.md

 # Yixiao's Coding Base
-Currently, this repository contains all my work from all the coding-related courses at UIUC during my undergraduate study (2020 - 2024).
-Each folder corresponds to a course.

-I have also included the work I did during Summer 2022 as an indepedent study on Pytorch and deep learning, which is in the `\pytorch` folder.
+This repository contains most of my code as a college student at UIUC (2020 - 2024) and is constituted by the following parts:
+  - Code from taken courses.
+The folder names are the course number followed by the course name.
+  - `\pytorch_summer2022`.
+Independent study on Pytorch and deep learning during Summer 2022.
+  - `\OpenCV`.
+Scripts from independent study on OpenCV (until Spring 2023).